Festejo

-Festejo is a dance that is strongly associated with the Afro-Peruvian people and has its roots on the Peruvian coast.

-Festejo (from Spanish 'fiesta') is a festive form of Afro-Peruvian music.
+The Festejo (from Spanish 'fiesta') music and dance style originated from Afro-Peruvian traditions.
+It shows their festive rhythms and cultural heritage.
 The dance is a staple in the Black coastal populations and it celebrates the emancipation of slaves.
+It is recognized as a key expression of Afro-Peruvian cultural identity and is often performed at festivals, cultural events, and staged performances.
 Festejo is recognized for its high energy and the improvisation carried out by the dancers.
+It is often understood as a traditional genre, but researchers note that the modern form was shaped through processes of revival and consolidation during the twentieth century.
 Some believe that its origins trace back to competitive dance circles performed by individuals playing cajóns.
 Despite its African origins, people of all different backgrounds participate in the dance that many regard as one of the greatest representations of Peruvian culture.

 It is currently performed, in its most traditional form, in San Luis de Cañete and El Carmen District, Chincha.

 History

 There are theories that describe the Festejo as a dance that began in Lima in the mid-17th century, but they do not provide evidence to support these hypotheses.
 No musical example has yet been established to show that this musical form existed before 1800.
 However, some Festejos dating from the 19th century have been identified.
 Since the middle of the 20th century, old Festejos have been collected from the areas of Lima, Aucallama, Cañete and Chincha.

+The development of Afro-Peruvian musical traditions occurred during the period of slavery and colonial governance in Peru.
+Raúl R. Romero says that Peru was as a major center of Black slavery throughout the colonial era in Latin America because of the significant Black population in costal urban areas such as Lima.

+Omar H. Ali explains that Afro-Peruvian cultural practices kept surviving through community resistance and cultural resilience which allowed traditions of music and dance to stay.
+Afro-Peruvian communities kept their cultural traditions alive through dance and music which brought people together to celebrate, even though they were going through difficult times.
+These practices became powerful expressions of identity and historical memory for the Afro-Peruvian communities.

 According to musicologist William Tompkins, by the early 1900s the original choreography was almost completely lost.
 It is from 1949, that a standard choreography for the "Festejo" begins to be generated in the "Peruvian Folk Music and Dance School" (today the José María Arguedas National Higher School of Folklore).

-It is from 1960 that this dance becomes the most widespread musical genre among Afro-Peruvian artists.
-In large part due to the popularity of the musical works by José Durand, Victoria Santa Cruz and Nicomedes Santa Cruz.